25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

   "" || "default string"; // "default string"
   ```

-- `?.` (optional chaining): enables you to read the value of a property located deep within a chain of connected objects without having to check that each reference in the chain is valid.
+- `?.` (optional chaining): enables you to read the value of a property located deep within a chain of connected objects without having to check that each reference in the chain is valid

   ```javascript
   const adventurer = {